On the Alexander polynomial of lens space knot: Introduction.

-Let $Y_r(K)$ denote a $r$-surgery along $K$ of a homology sphere $Y$.
-We call the rational number $r$ {\it slope} of the Dehn surgery. $L(p,q)$ is defined to be $-p/q$-surgery of the unknot in $S^3$.
-A knot $K\subset Y$ is called a {\it lens space knot} if an integral Dehn surgery of $K$ is a lens space.
-Here we only consider the integeral Dehn surgery.
-Berge in \cite{B} defined {\it double-primitive knot}, which is a class of lens space knots in $S^3$.
-Conjecturely, double-primitive knots are all lens space knots in $S^3$.
-We will define {\it double-primitive knot in a homology sphere}.
-The typical example of double-primitive knots is the dual knot of any simple 1-bridge knot in a genus 1 Heegaard splitting of a lens space.
-Such a knot yields a lens space by an integral Dehn surgery.
-These knots are parametrized by a pair of coprime integers $(p,k)$ and we denote the knot by $K_{p,k}$.
-Hence the knot $K_{p,k}$ is a lens space knot in a homology sphere.
+Let $Y_r(K)$ denote an $r$-surgery along a knot $K$ in a $\zhs$ $Y$. $\zhs$ stands for integral homology sphere.
+We call the rational number $r$ {\it slope} of the Dehn surgery.
+A lens space $L(p,q)$ is defined to be $p/q$-surgery of the unknot in $S^3$.
+A knot $K\subset Y$ is called a {\it (positive) lens space knot} if a positive integral Dehn surgery of $K$ is a lens space.
+In the same way, a knot $K\subset Y$ is called a {\it (positive) L-space knot} if a positive integral Dehn surgery of $K$ is an L-space.
+Here an L-space is a rational homology sphere whose Heegaard Floer homology for any spin$^c$ structure is isomorphic to that of $S^3$.
+The first examples of L-spaces are any lens spaces.
+If $Y_p(K)$ is a lens space, we call the number $p$ {\it lens surgery slope}.

-The lens space knot has interesting features as follows.
-Suppose that $K$ or $K_{p,k}$ is a lens space knot in an L-space homology sphere or such a knot as explained in a homology sphere.
-Then those lens space knots are fibered knots, which this is proven by Ni \cite{YN} and Ozsv\'ath-Szab\'o \cite{3} respectively.
-Thus, the genus $g$ coincides with the degree of the Alexander polynomial in these cases.
-The coefficients of Alexander polynomials of those lens space knots are studied in \cite{3} and in \cite{IST}.
-The Alexander polynomials of both types of lens space knots have been also studied in \cite{[10]}, \cite{3}, and \cite{tan2}.

-Throughout this paper, we deal with the symmetrized Alexander polynomial. \begin{theorem}[Ozsv\'ath-Szab\'o \cite{3}, Ichihara-Saito-Teragaito \cite{IST}] Suppose that $K$ $K_{p,k}$ is an L-space knot in $S^3$, or the dual of simple 1-bridge knot in a lens space.
-Then the Alexander polynomial of $K$ is of form

-for some decreasing sequence of positive integers $d=n_1>n_2>\cdots>n_r>0$. \end{theorem} This theorem holds even if $K$ is a lens space knot in an L-space homology sphere.
-Theorem~\ref{OS1} says that any Alexander polynomial of lens space knot satisfies the following: